 index.html, that file will be served.

---list-diroption, Tangelo will generate and serve a directory listing for the directory.
+- Otherwise, Tangelo will generate a directory listing for that directory and serve that.
 This listing will include hyperlinks to the files contained therein.

 Furthermore, any URL referring to a Python script, but lacking the final